 In the fall of 2015, with the Purple Room and FRAME closing their doors, CaRaVaN moved its main hub once again, this time joining the Dragon Arts Collective as a member, and setting up shop in the Rocker for 2 years.
 We welcomed in returning guest hosts, as well as bringing in new ones such as Jon Hoff and Pete of the Winnipeg Frets, and solidified our updated group of co-organizers and co-hosts: Paul, Tannis, Mason, and Ronel.
 During this time on the 3rd floor of the A-Zone building on Albert St., CaRaVaN also began our outdoor summer series a half a block away, setting up shop at the Cube stage at Old Market Square — for 10 Mondays that first summer, and 16+ in the summers since (from May to September).

 In the fall of 2017, CaRaVaN moved its main indoor location for another cold-weather season, this time rotating between Wee Johnny’s Irish Pub most Mondays and next door on McDermot Ave. at Forth Café once a month for a more relaxed, coffee house edition.
-During this season at Wee Johnny’s and Forth, CaRaVaN welcomed the largest influx of new regulars since the Purple Room days 3 or 4 years earlier, and began to have consistent performer numbers every week (which still remain).
+During this season at Wee Johnny’s and Forth, CaRaVaN welcomed the largest influx of new regulars since the Purple Room days 3 or 4 years earlier, and began to have consistent full performer lists every week (which still remain).
 It was probably just the cheap and tasty chicken fingers!

 After an even more successful run at the Cube stage during the summer of 2018 (with no rain-outs!), CaRaVaN continued to live up to the nomadic nature of its name, making X-Cues Café & Lounge on Sargent Ave. a new regular Monday location, alongside an increase in events at Forth.